Why Energy in Most Ecosystems Must Flow Through Autotrophs

 Animals lack the cellular machinery to convert sunlight into chemical energy.
 Only autotrophs have the specialized structures and biochemical pathways necessary for

 photosynthesis.
-Their cells contain chloroplasts—organelles with chlorophyll and other pigments that can absorb light and drive the conversion of carbon dioxide and water into glucose and oxygen.
-Animals lack these organelles entirely.
-Some animals, like corals, have symbiotic relationships with photosynthetic algae living inside their tissues, but the animals themselves cannot perform the process Simple, but easy to overlook.
-Still holds up..
+And animals lack these organelles entirely.
+But their cells contain chloroplasts—organelles with chlorophyll and other pigments that can absorb light and drive the conversion of carbon dioxide and water into glucose and oxygen.
+Some animals, like corals, have symbiotic relationships with photosynthetic algae living inside their tissues, but the animals themselves cannot perform the process And that's really what it comes down to.
+Turns out it matters..

 Can an ecosystem function without autotrophs?

 In rare cases, ecosystems can sustain themselves through chemosynthesis rather than photosynthesis.
-On the flip side, these ecosystems are the exception.
-Still, deep-sea hydrothermal vents, for example, support rich communities of organisms that rely on bacteria converting chemical energy from minerals into usable organic matter.
-The vast majority of Earth's ecosystems depend on photosynthetic autotrophs as their primary energy source Still holds up..
+Deep-sea hydrothermal vents, for example, support rich communities of organisms that rely on bacteria converting chemical energy from minerals into usable organic matter.
+Even so, these ecosystems are the exception.
+The vast majority of Earth's ecosystems depend on photosynthetic autotrophs as their primary energy source.

 Do autotrophs ever die?
 How does that affect energy flow?